(April 4) – The 15th annual Civil War Preservation Ball held March 10 put the total amount of money

 Assembly, the monuments honoring Pennsylvanians have been sustained.

-The Project now is centered on funding trusts for the monuments to ensure their future maintenance.
+The Project now is centered on funding The GBPA Monuments Project and a related Trust to ensure their future maintenance.

 “The Pennsylvanians who fought at Gettysburg stood their ground to the utmost and we honor their